 BDOF (bi-directional optical flow) applies only to luma component.
 This contribution discusses how to apply BDOF to chroma components.
 Currently, WD and VTM software support not only 4:2:0 format, but also 4:2:2, 4:4:4 and RGB formats.
 The impact on chroma components of those formats should not be ignored and considering the consistency with the range extensions, BDOF applied to chroma components should be also introduced to 4:2:0 format.
 Therefore, this contribution proposes a method to apply BDOF to chroma components efficiently by using optical flow vector obtained by luma component.
 As an experimental result on CTC, the average of encoding and decoding times increased 1% and 5% respectively, the average of coding gains for 4:2:0, Y/Cb/Cr are 0.01%0.43%/0.61% respectively.
 Compared to BDOF applied to each component independently, the coding efficiency is almost the same or a little better and the encoding and decoding times are 2% and 5& improved.
 If two speed up methods which are proposed in JVET-O0208 and JVET-O0211, are introduced, the average of decoding times can additionally improve 2% without coding loss.
-As experimental results of 4:2:2, 4:4:4 and RGB formats, the average coding gain of YUV4:2:2 are 0.01%/0.46%/0.52% respectively, the average coding gain of YUV4:4:4 are 0.00%/0.56%/0.95% respectively and the average of coding gain of RGB4:4:4 are 0.15%/0.94%/1.51%.
+As experimental results of 4:2:2, 4:4:4 and RGB formats, the average coding gain of YUV4:2:2 are 0.01%/0.46%/0.52% respectively, the average coding gain of YUV4:4:4 are 0.00%/0.56%/0.95% respectively and the average of coding gains of RGB4:4:4 are 0.15%/0.94%/1.51%.
 According to the number of chroma samples, the coding gains have been improved.

 Introduction